-For each of the 18 Fraser Sockeye stocks, we presented the retrospective hindcast results (for the period 2009 – 2020) of the 37 forecast models on a Taylor diagram relative to the time series of observations (denoted as Observation and shown as a black solid circle; Figure 5a,b).
-The historical forecast based on previously selected models was also presented (denoted as Forecast and shown as a black solid square; Figure 5a, b) relative to the Observation.
-In general, the Forecast performed poorly compared to many other models.
-Correlations between the Forecast and the Observation were less than 0.5 for half of the stocks with some close to or even below zero.
-For all stocks, there were at least one model that outperformed the Forecast, indicating that had we chosen a good performing model consistently throughout the years, we would have had more accurate forecasts compared to those obtained from the forecast models historically chosen.
+For each of the 18 Fraser Sockeye stocks, we presented the retrospective hindcast results (for the period 2009 – 2020) of the 37 forecast models on a Taylor diagram relative to the time series of observations (shown as a black solid circle; Figure 5a,b).
+The historical forecast based on previously selected models was also presented (shown as a black solid square; Figure 5a, b) relative to the observation.
+In general, the historical forecast performed poorly compared to many other models.
+Correlations between the historical forecast and the observation were less than 0.5 for half of the stocks with some close to or even below zero.
+For all stocks, there was at least one model that outperformed the Forecast, indicating that had we chosen a good performing model consistently throughout the years, we would have had more accurate forecasts compared to those obtained from the forecast models historically chosen.